 Non-disclosure agreements and non-solicitation agreements are also used to protect confidential company intelligence and resources.

 In a breach of contract enforcement investigation, it is important act quickly and collect evidence to ensure the integrity of the case.
 Any involvement by a company employee in the investigation could be considered tampering with evidence and will make it inadmissible in court.
 The information should be obtained from a qualified and experienced investigator.

 Hawk Private Investigations utilizes their experience and computer forensic experts to conduct extensive investigations, analysis and review of evidence to help companies protect their information.

-Contact Hawk Private Investigations today for a free consultation to find out how our risk management, loss prevention, and investigation services can help your business.
+Contact Hawk Private Investigations today for a free consultation to find out how our risk management and investigation services can help your business.